AFellowSpeedrunner/SmolXP/README.md

 ![image](https://github.com/AFellowSpeedrunner/SmolXP/assets/73440604/bed5c63e-f998-444c-ae71-b810e71caadd)

 ## So what happened to the previous name "TinyXP"?
 Turns out it was already used in 2008 by someone else.
-I will not change the older versions to include SmolXP.
+I will not change the older versions to include the new name.
 That would take too much time.
 This project now goes by "SmolXP" as suggested again by [@yum13241](https://github.com/yum13241).

 ## Virtual Machine Software that can install and run SmolXP
 VMware Workstation 17

-## Hardware Requirements
+VirtualBox (Guest Editions doesn't work right in x64.)

-Literally could probably run on a lemon.
-Not kidding, it probably could.
+## Known Fixable Issues

-## Known Bugs and Issues
+### Nothing so far.

-## "Fixed" Issues
+## Known Unfixable Issues
-### Activation
+### VBox Guest Editions don't work correctly with x64.
-A patch has been rolled out in Release 1.1.
+This is seems to be more an issue with Windows XP x64 itself, and less to do with SmolXP x64.
+If it works fine in SmolXP x86 then why doesn't it work in x64?
+It can't of been something that nLite did, the settings would of been the exact same.
+Therefore, I think it's just an issue with the code for XP x64.
+This is unfixable for the time being and probably will never be fixed.
+Go use VMware or QEMU for full support in x64, use VirtualBox if you want but be aware you will not have proper support.

 ## Fixed Issues
 ### WPADISABLE.bat